- Improved accuracy via multiband GNSS

 If you're planning to use the new multi-band and all systems satellite on the 7, that does have an impact on battery performance, dropping to 23 hours (26 hours with solar) which is significant drop when using the watch with GPS or all satellite systems.
 It's the same story with music streaming and using the Pulse Ox sensor 24/7.

 With all that factored in and using it with heavy usage, primarily using the multi-band all-systems mode to track outdoor activity, we found that the Fenix 7 was capable of lasting around 2.5 weeks.
 That's about a week shorter than what we got with the larger Fenix 7X.

-In a sample one hour outdoor run using the top all systems tracking, battery dropped by 5%.
+In a sample one-hour outdoor run using the top all systems tracking, battery dropped by 5%.
 Without all systems in use and for another hour, it was 1-2%.
-So over the period of a longer distance run, that all systems mode does make a difference, particularly if you're going to be tracking over days as opposed to hours.
+So throughout a long-distance run, that all systems mode does make a difference, particularly if you're going to be tracking over days as opposed to hours.